 Feng shui -- translated to mean [wind-water](http://wwwmyfengshuimastercom/fengshuihtm) -- is a 4,000 year-old form of Chinese philosophy used to harness an invisible force known as _chi_ to help when building, planning or decorating a home__ Its practitioners believe that chi permeates every aspect of the universe.
-Teachings state that the two halves of chi -- _yin_ and _yang_ -- must be balanced in order to promote good health, harmony, prosperity and well being in a home.
+Teachings state that the two halves of chi -- _yin_ and _yang_ -- must be balanced in order to promote good health, harmony, prosperity and well being in a home

 Chi is composed of two contrary, but complementary forces.
 Yin symbolizes the female side characterized by passivity and darkness, also known as chi's shady side, while yang energy represents the male or positive and sunny side of chi.

 Generally associated with minimalism, harmony and clarity, feng shui includes multiple schools of thought and practice such as Compass, Flying Star and Form School, each with their own disciplines.
 Practitioners use a [bagua](http://wwwfengshuidanacom/2011/12/06/feng-shui-101-a-super-cool-starter-guide-to-using-the-bagua/) map, outlined by nine sectors to analyze associations, functions and colors best associated with each area on the map